SagarDBhatt/MIT-Designing-and-Building-AI-Products-and-Services/README.md

 ### Application AI in Manuafacturing:

-- There is a research at MIT labs that developed a material which can change the color and appearance by simply passing the projection light on it.
+- There is a research at MIT labs that developed a material (photochromic dye) which can change the color and appearance by simply passing the projection light on it.
 - They can change the color, design and apprarance so many times without any issues.
 - The application of this research is to apply (For ex) on shoes.Every day we change the design and appearance of the shoes to make it look new.
 - Another example is to apply this on Car where we can change the color by simply projecting special lights on the car to make it look new and changed based on preference.

+- Google's Smart Compose feature in Gmail uses AI prediction to offer word and phrase suggestions as users type, thereby advancing human-computer interaction.
+By analyzing context with large-scale language models trained on anonymized data, it generates personalized, non-intrusive suggestions that are easily accepted with a keystroke.
+This reduces typing effort and speeds up communication, making the interface more efficient and user-centered without compromising privacy.

+- [1] What type of AI is used?
+- Smart Compose is powered by a neural language model.
+It reportedly employs a hybrid model that combines bag-of-words encoding with a recurrent neural network (RNN) language model.

+- [2] Does the AI integration create a better or worse interface?
+- The AI integration is generally seen as a positive enhancement.
+It improves the interface by reducing user effort, increasing composition speed, and lowering cognitive load.
+Suggestions are offered in a non-disruptive way, ensuring users retain control.

+- [3] Does AI contribute to development efficiency?
+- Yes, AI contributes to development efficiency for both the user and the developer.
+For users, it quickens the writing process.
+For developers, it allows them to use pre-trained language models instead of manually coding auto-complete rules, which leads to faster scaling and continuous improvement as the model learns.